Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-12.md

-# USE CASE: 4 Produce a Report on the cities in a district organised by largest population to smallest
+# USE CASE: 12 Produce a Report on the capital cities in the world organised by largest population to smallest

 ## CHARACTERISTIC INFORMATION